zachvalenta/jvns.ca/source/_posts/2013-11-12-women-in-technology-workshop-at-pydata-nyc.markdown

 [Lea Albaugh](http://www.instamatique.com/lea), an amazing artist/designer/
-seamstress/programmer human who I've been lucky enough to hang out with at Hacker School, led the beginner's group.
+seamstress/programmer human who I've been lucky enough to hang out with at Recurse Center, led the beginner's group.
 She taught basic concepts of programming (variables and conditionals) using [Ren'Py](http://www.renpy.org/), a Python-based tool for making story games.
 The students implemented interactive conversations, which they could add graphics and sound to later.